Eagletech-robotic/mini-eagle-lateral-tof/README.md

 1. Build the project in STM32CubeIDE
 2. Connect your STM32 board
 3. Flash the program to the board

-## Usage

-After powering on the board, the robot will immediately start moving ahead.
-As soon as it detects a long straight object at close range (< 50 cm), it will change its orientation to stay parallel to the object.

 ## License